NusayerHassan/NusayerHassan.github.io/_pages/about.md

-     "Luck favors the prepared mind...The prepared mind sooner or later finds something important and does it" <br>
+     "Luck favors the prepared mind...
+     .......The prepared mind sooner or later finds something important and does it" <br>

                  - Richard Hamming <br/>